westrangeloops/q2D-Materials/Examples/Creator.md

 ## 2D Perovskites - Monolayer

 Single-layer 2D structures with vacuum.
+Monolayers support **flexible attachment options**: spacers can be attached to the top, bottom, or both sides of the inorganic layer.

 ### Simple Monolayer